 (d) Resourcing - resourcing within the Planning Policy Team is currently significantly less than that available when the current Local Plan was prepared.
-Difficulties in identifying additional funding and recruiting suitably qualified and experienced planners has resulted in slippages in the timeframes for the Local Plan review since the last LDS (Version 7 - March 2018).
-Additional resources (internal and external) have been identified and recruitment of additional planners (2 FTE) is anticipated to occur mid-2019.
+Difficulties in identifying additional funding and recruiting suitably qualified and experienced planners has resulted in slippages in the timeframes for the Local Plan review since the last LDS (Version 8 - November 2019).
+Adequate resourcing in terms of funding and ability to recruit and retain professional planners to progress the Local Plan remain an ongoing and significant risk to the achievement of the timetable set out in this LDS and the soundness of any submitted Local Plan.
+Assumptions relating to resources required to meet the timetable in this LDS were set out in the Cabinet report seeking its adoption and will be monitored as the plan progresses.

-(e) Implementation and Delivery - For plans to be found 'sound' they must be considered to be deliverable.
+- (e) Implementation and Delivery For plans to be found 'sound' they must be considered to be deliverable.
 This will be managed through justification in the supporting text to policies but may also require other corporate plans and strategies to clearly articulate the reasons for this.
 The Local Plan policies are subject to monitoring and reporting and the policies can be reviewed to take account of changes in circumstances.
-The Government has announced potential punitive measures for not delivering against housing targets within the London Plan / Local Plan, including the requirement to prepare action plans, identification of additional buffer requirements within the borough's five year housing supply, the application of the presumption in favour of sustainable development, and intervention by Government in the Local Plan process.
+The Government has announced potential punitive measures for not delivering against housing targets within the London Plan / Local Plan, including the requirement to prepare action plans, identification of additional buffer requirements within the borough's five year housing supply, the application of the presumption in favour of sustainable development, and intervention by Government in the Local Plan process. - (f) Proposed Changes to National Planning Legislation - The biggest risk to the council's ability to progress the new Local Plan is the proposed changes to national planning legislation.
+This involves changes to the NPPF, the Levelling Up & Regeneration Bill, and the proposed Planning and Infrastructure Bill.
+Further proposals / legislation are also likely to come forward during the life of this LDS / preparation of the new Local Plan.
+These changes may cause major disruption to the timeframes proposed in this LDS, particularly if changes are committed to legislation after Regulation 18 or 19 consultations have taken place.
+Changes would need to be made to the draft Local Plan in line with legislation and subsequently, additional rounds of consultation would be required.
+Known and future changes to legislation and policy frameworks will be continuously monitored in order to try to mitigate any risks by proactively responding to changes that impact upon the Local Plan (content and process). - (g) Electoral changes Throughout the Local Plan update timeline, there are likely to be several elections at National, London Mayoral and Council levels which may necessitate revisions to emerging or previously agreed elements of the draft new Local Plan with associated impacts upon the timetable set in this LDS.
+At a local level, the cross-party Planning Policy Advisory Panel will seek to mitigate the impact of any changes in political administration.